 We are currently implementing a distributed version of MATHWEBSEARCH.
-The core components, like the RESTful interface, the data formats, and the indexing data structures, remain the main building blocks.
-We complement them with a distributable version of our storage data structure, data persistency, migration and load balancing.
-Next, we will present some of the design decisions.
+The core components like the RESTful interface, the data formats, and the indexing data structures remain the main building blocks, but we implement data persistency, distribution and migration on top of these.
+We will now present the extended index structure and data migration.